 Buying a home, especially for the first time, is emotional.
 You've saved and scrimped for months—years even—and now you've found the home of your dreams.
 You're in love and you don't want someone else to get it.

 Joss Whedon, the mastermind behind Buffy the Vampire Slayer says, "Never sit at a table you can't walk away from."
 That is, don't begin a negotiation if you're not willing to say "no" if it doesn't move in the direction you favor.
 The truth is…if you can't walk away from that home, you probably won't do well and may even give up more than you need to.

-When you’re negotiating over the purchase of a home that you’ve become emotionally invested in, it’s more difficult to stand your ground or walk away when the haggling becomes fierce.
-To succeed in a negotiation, you need resolve based on facts, not emotions.
+When you're negotiating over the purchase of a home that you've become emotionally invested in, it's more difficult to stand your ground or walk away when the haggling becomes fierce.
+To succeed in a negotiation, you need to resolve the situation based on facts, not emotions.

 Let your professional do the haggling: Your real estate professional knows which areas in the deal might be negotiable and which probably aren't.
 Your REALTOR® also knows, or can learn, more about the home's situation.
 Look for a Master Certified Negotiation Expert®.